MCQ on Electric Current

 (d) Rheostat

-(a) Ohm’s law is an assumption that current through a conductor is always directly proportional to the potential difference applied to it.
+(a) Ohm’s law assumes current through a conductor is always directly proportional to the potential difference applied to it.

-(b) A conducting device obeys Ohm’s law when the resistance of a device is independent of the magnitude and polarity of applied potential difference.
+(b) A device follows Ohm’s law if its resistance does not depend on the size and polarity of the applied potential difference.

-(d) All homogeneous materials obey Ohm’s law irrespective of whether the field is within range or strong.
+(d) All homogeneous materials follow Ohm’s law regardless of whether the field is weak or strong.

-Option d – All homogeneous materials obey Ohm’s law irrespective of whether the field is within range or strong
+Option d – All homogeneous materials follow Ohm’s law regardless of whether the field is weak or strong.

 (a) Volt